jju/tome/BlackstoneRoad.md

 It isn't an amazingly constructed road but it's generally solid.
 You often feel like the mountains are closing in on you, and when there are rockslides that definitely can happen.

-Small trails branch off the road, sometimes leading to mining operations, sometimes to a bunch of bodies because someone thought it was a shortcut.
+Small trails branch off the road, sometimes leading to mining operations, sometimes to animals snacking on a bunch of bodies because someone thought it was a shortcut.
 Even on the road there are animal encounters.
 A lot of mountain goats but other, more dangerous, things too.

 > [[roads]]
 > [places](places.md)